nanomsg/nng-rs/nng-sys/README.md

 nng-sys = "0.3.0"
 ```

-**Note:** If you need to use a specific version of NNG, please see the [Versioning Scheme](#versioning-scheme) section for details on how to identify the crate version needed.
+**Note:** `nng-sys` comes with a vendored version of NNG.
+See the [Versioning Scheme](#versioning-scheme) section for details on how to identify the exact version.
+The vendored NNG sources are used if the feature `build-nng` is enabled.
+If a custom version of NNG is needed, enable the `build-bindgen` feature (*and* disable `build-nng`) to generate bindings from NNG headers installed on the system.
+The [build script](./build.rs) will search default paths for the NNG headers and add `nng` as a dynamically linked library.

 Requirements:
 - [cmake](https://cmake.org/) v3.13 or newer in `PATH`